-The former Moose Draw was replaced by a points-based Moose Tag Allocation Process in 2021.
 Applicants awarded a tag must claim the tag to be issued it.
 All moose hunters must have a moose licence.
-See the Moose section (p.59) or ontario.ca/moosetagprocess for details.
+Applying to the moose tag allocation process does not provide you with a moose licence.
+See the moose section or ontario.ca/ MooseTagProcess for details.